GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

 .. _-A:

 **-A**\ *Nx*/*Ny*/*Nxy*
-    Specify in-plane compressional or extensional forces in the x- and y-directions, as well as any shear force [no in-plane forces].
+    Specify in-plane compressional or extensional forces in the *x*- and *y*-directions, as well as any shear force [no in-plane forces].
 Compression is indicated by negative values, while extensional forces are specified using positive values.
     Values are expected in Pa·m since **N** is the depth-integrated horizontal